daniellionel01/glaze/glaze_basecoat/README.md

 }
 ```

-There are example gleam projects for [lustre spa cdn](https://github.com/daniellionel01/glaze/blob/basecoat-v3.0.0/examples/lustre_spa/) and [wisp server](https://github.com/daniellionel01/glaze/blob/basecoat-v3.0.0/examples/wisper_server/) to see a fully fledged setup on server or client.

 You can find the full documentation here: <https://hexdocs.pm/glaze_basecoat>.

 Take a look at the [dev module](https://github.com/daniellionel01/glaze/blob/basecoat-v3.0.0/dev/glaze_basecoat_dev.gleam) for a kitchen sink of all components and how you might use them!